 Established in 2014, the Sustainability Revolving Fund (SRF) finances sustainability initiatives at the University of Saskatchewan.
 Projects that result in utility savings either directly or indirectly through behaviour change on campus are funded.

 Revolving funds have yielded substantial returns for more than 70 North American universities and colleges invested in expanding sustainability initiatives.
-The University has joined 60 of these institutions in the Billion Dollar Green Challenge, which as pushed many academic institutions to create self-managed revolving funds to implement cost-saving sustainability projects on their campuses.
+The University of Saskatchewan has joined 60 of these institutions in the Billion Dollar Green Challenge, which has pushed many academic institutions to create self-managed revolving funds to implement cost-saving sustainability projects on their campuses.